Going abroad with Erasmus+

 Please also check the websites of the partner universities:

-2. Please check whether you need to submit the application in paper form or online.
+- Please check howyou need to submit the application (online, via e-mail...)

-3. Only relevant for applicants for SoSe 2027: Does the university offer a second application deadline for the summer semester?
-Even then, the application form must be submitted to the International Office by February 15, 2026.
-However, a later deadline can be agreed for the other documents and the work sample.
+- Only relevant for applicants for SoSe 2027: Does the university offer a second application deadline for the summer semester?
+Even then, the "Bewerberinformation" (see forms below) must be submitted to the International Office by February 15, 2026.
+The deadlines of the partner university apply to the rest of the application.

 Application deadline